Mercy712/Mini_Packet_Sniffer/README.md

-Python-Based Packet Sniffer
+# Python-Based Packet Sniffer
 Capture packets.
 Read the network.
-Think like a SOC analyst — one packet at a time.
+Think like a SOC analyst, one packet at a time.

 What is this?